We’ve put together some simple tips to help you perform better in the interviews you attend.

 - Double check your hygiene – body odour is an enormous put off in an interview

-- Interviewers now expect you to give examples of past behaviours
+- Interviewers may expect you to give examples of past behaviours – be prepared

 - Get clarification – if you don’t understand a question, ask them to repeat it.
 You have a better shot at giving your best answer if you know exactly what the interviewer is trying to ask

 - Don’t lie – be up front about any mistakes you’ve made in the past

 Questions to prepare for – before the interview…

 The person doing the interview is likely to ask you some of the questions below.
 Preparing what you are going to say will help stop the awkwardness and the long pauses in the conversation.

 - Why did you leave your last/present job?

 - How would your last Manager describe you?